 Demand in this end-market is driven by a wide variety of macroeconomic factors, such as growth in GDP and industrial production.
 There has also been an increase in demand for products that enhance environmental sustainability, corrosion resistance and productivity.
-These global trends are bolstered by regional and industry specific trends, such as the high level of current investment in the North and South American oil & gas industries.
+These global trends are bolstered by regional and industry specific trends.
 Customers select industrial coatings based on protection, durability and appearance.